-Marketing automation: to many, these words hold the promise of more time, fewer repetitive tasks and improved ROI.
-Marketing automation enables you to not only automate your marketing processes, but also your sales and CRM processes.
+Marketing automation: too many, these words hold the promise of more time, fewer repetitive tasks and improved ROI.
+Marketing automation enables you to automate your marketing processes and your sales and CRM processes.

-However, as with anything, timing is key.
+However, as with anything, timing is critical.
 If you implement marketing automation at the wrong time, it could end up falling flat on its face.